noampetrank/Ubuntu-Setup-Scripts/README.md

 5.2. **Extract** the downloaded file and run the executable
 5.3.
 Download PyCharm Professional and CLion, open and activate them (if needed, buy licenses from: https://account.jetbrains.com/login. user name and password are in the 'credentials' file on Drive).
 5.4 Go to https://account.jetbrains.com/login and sign in with adminstrator user.
-5.5 Go to Bugatone licences. click on the softaware and check the box next to the user. click on manage -> Request 1 activation code. paste that code in the activation code field in the software.
+5.5 Go to Bugatone licences. click on the software and check the box next to the user. click on manage -> Request 1 activation code. paste that code in the activation code field in the software.
 6. Setup Android Studio
 6.1.
 Open android studio by executing `/opt/android-studio/bin/studio.sh`
-6.2.
+6.2.1.
 Let the setup process finish with default values
+6.2.2.
+Configure (bottom right) -> Create Desktop Entry
 6.3.
 Build BugaRpcSoLoader
 6.3.1.
 Go to File -> Open -> `~/device_communication/android/BugaRpcSoLoader`
 6.3.2.
 Wait for sync to finish.
 If Android Studio requests to install something, do it.